isomerpages/govtech-stp/_travel-and-health-control-measures/covid-19-tests/covid-19-tests-for-travel-to-singapore.md

 #### 2. On-Arrival Tests

 All travellers will be tested for COVID-19 upon arrival in Singapore.
-The cost of the tests taken in Singapore is reflected below, and travellers are advised to <u>register and pay for the tests before their arrival</u> to shorten the relevant administrative processes.
+The cost of the tests taken in Singapore is reflected below, and travellers are advised to <u>register and pay for the tests before their arrival using the relevant links below</u> to shorten the relevant administrative processes.

 <table>
   <thead>